matthewoestreich/BookmarkBurst/README.md

     <tr>
       <td>Access your data for all websites</td>
       <td>No</td>
-      <td>These permissions are used for finding dead bookmarks.
+      <td>These permissions are used for finding broken bookmarks.
 Specifically, to send requests to each of your bookmarks to test the websites response.</td>
       <td>
       <a href="https://support.mozilla.org/en-US/kb/permission-request-messages-firefox-extensions?as=u&utm_source=inproduct#w_access-your-data-for-all-websites">Firefox</a> & <a href="https://developer.chrome.com/docs/extensions/develop/concepts/declare-permissions#host-permissions">Chrome</a>.
-      <br/>You will be prompted for these permissions upon browsing to the <code>Find Dead Bookmarks</code> feature. <br/>If you do not wish to use the <code>Find Dead Bookmarks</code> feature, you can deny these permissions when prompted.
+      <br/>You will be prompted for these permissions upon browsing to the <code>Find Broken Bookmarks</code> feature. <br/>If you do not wish to use the <code>Find Broken Bookmarks</code> feature, you can deny these permissions when prompted.
       </td>
     </tr>
   </tbody>